 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" (SFAS 157), which defines fair value, establishes a framework for measuring fair value in accordance with generally accepted accounting principles, and expands disclosures about fair value measurements.
 The provisions of this standard apply to other accounting pronouncements that require or permit fair value measurements.
 SFAS 157, as it relates to financial assets and financial liabilities, becomes effective for fiscal years beginning after November 15, 2007 (as of November 1, 2008 for the Company).
-On February 12, 2008, the FASB issued FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157," which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on at least an annual basis, until fiscal years beginning after November 15, 2008 (as of November 1, 2009 for the Company).
-Upon adoption, the provisions of SFAS 157 are to be applied prospectively with limited exceptions.
-The Company is currently evaluating the impact of adopting SFAS 157 on its consolidated financial statements.
+The provisions of SFAS 157 are to be applied prospectively with limited exceptions.
+The adoption of the financial asset and financial liabilities portion of this Statement did not have an impact on the Company's consolidated financial statements, since the Company already applies its basic concepts in measuring fair values.
+The standard describes three levels of inputs that may be used to measure fair value: